Provo-Nodejs-Ninjas/Provo-Nodejs-Ninjas.github.io/README.md

-Provo-Nodejs-Ninjas.github.io
+Utah-Node-Ninjas.github.io
 =============================

-The landing page for events, topics, libraries, etc. for the Provo NodeJS Ninjas meetup group.
+The landing page for events, topics, libraries, etc. for the Utah Node Ninjas meetup group.
+You can find it [here](http://utah-node-ninjas.github.io).